 SEO marketing strategy tip #3 Consider adding Google’s suggestions

-Within the Google My Business listing dashboard, Google will sometimes make suggestions about categories you might consider adding.
+Within the Google My Business listing insights, Google will sometimes make suggestions about categories you might consider adding.
 Don’t miss the opportunity to check if Google is giving you relevant category suggestions as this can help in optimizing your listing for better ranking in Google Maps.

 Many businesses are curious to know the maximum number of categories you should choose for your Google My Business listing to gain more visibility.
 The answer is you could select as many categories that are relevant to your business.
 As long as all the categories apply to you, you should be fine.